Jungle Jim

 Jungle Jim is the fictional hero of a series of jungle adventures in various media.
 The series began on January 7, 1934, as an American newspaper comic strip chronicling the adventures of Asia-based hunter Jim Bradley, who was nicknamed Jungle Jim.
-The character also trekked through radio, film, comic book and television adaptations.
-Notable was a series of films and television episodes in which Johnny Weissmuller portrayed the safari-suit wearing character, after hanging up his Tarzan loincloth.
-The strip concluded on August 8, 1954.
+The character trekked through radio, film, comic book and television adaptations.
+Notable is a series of films and television episodes in which Johnny Weissmuller portrayed the safari-suit wearing character, after he concluded his run portraying Tarzan.
+The strip ended on August 8, 1954.

 Publication history

 The strip was created by King Features Syndicate in order to compete with the popular United Feature Syndicate comic strip Tarzan, by Hal Foster.

-Illustrator Alex Raymond and pulp magazine author Don Moore created the original strip as a topper to run above Raymond's Flash Gordon.
+Illustrator Alex Raymond and pulp magazine author Don W. Moore created the original strip as a topper to run above Raymond's Flash Gordon.
 Jungle Jim and Flash Gordon were launched simultaneously on January 7, 1934.
 The character was named after Alex's brother Jim Raymond.

-During World War II, artist Raymond enlisted as a Marine.
+During World War II, Raymond enlisted as a Marine.
 Successors included John Mayo (creator of Future Eye) and Paul Norris (creator of DC Comics' Aquaman).
-Don Moore continued to script through the succession of artists.
+Moore continued to script through the succession of artists.
 The strip, which never ran as a daily, came to an end in 1954.